Crunch3D/Klipper-Ender-5-PlusSKR-Mini-E3-v3.0/README.md

 2. A screw to the mounting plate interfers with the clearance on the top of the extruder housing.
 It's fine to remove it, but that's just a [bodge](https://www.youtube.com/watch?v=lIFE7h3m40U).

+### Bondtech NEMA17 25mm "pancake" stepper motors

+Creality wire the middle two pins on the motor connectors backwards.
+You will need to switch these two pins around for these motors to function correctly.
+Otherwise, they will vibrate and heat up very quickly, possibly damaging them.

 ### Phaetus Dragonfly BMS Hotend

 Clearance from the gantry is minimal, and may cause the silicone sock to be unremovable.
 According to Andrew "[MediaMan3D](https://www.printables.com/social/56045-mediaman3d/about)", this could be fixed by reversing the hotend.
 I have yet to test this.